Dr. Kajal Kapur

 Projects

-Provided support to CHPP for meetings, workshops and conferences as subcontractor under EPA's Program Support Activities for Global Climate Change for the Energy Supply and Industry Branch contract.
-Identified conferences to publicize CHPP and its utility sector work, evaluated interest in CHP and refined CHPP strategies to promote CHP in the sector.
+Provided support to the EPA's Combined Heat and Power Partnership (CHPP) for meetings, workshops, and conferences as a subcontractor under EPA's Program Support Activities for Global Climate Change for the Energy Supply and Industry Branch contract.
+Identified conferences to publicize CHPP and its utility sector work, evaluated interest in CHP, and refined CHPP strategies to promote CHP in the sector.
 Helped CHPP develop reports and technical papers to reach target audiences in the utilities sector.

 Provided consulting services to the Attorney General of Michigan in connection with an evaluation of the demand and energy forecasts submitted by a utility.
 Prepared a written analysis of the utility's forecasting program, including the identification of problematic aspects.

-Wrote a report for a Japanese utility about gas deregulation issues in the United States (US).
+Wrote a report for a private consulting firm to inform a Japanese utility about gas deregulation issues in the United States (US).
 Helped the utility understand the effects of FERC Order 636 on the business practices of US gas pipeline companies.
-Advised the company on pipeline ownership, market domination, business model and characteristics for success.
+Advised the company on pipeline ownership, market domination, business model, and characteristics for success.

 Participated in a settlement process for the approval of Southern Indiana Gas and Electric Company’s Clean Air Compliance Plan on behalf of the OUCC.
 Analyzed the impact of Clean Air Act Amendments on resource planning.
 Studied Indiana requirements for the approval of an environmental compliance plan to determine whether the utility’s plan met those requirements.